-Currently, there are no general benefits applicable by law to all employees, but some that apply only in specific cases (such as employees working under a mobility clause).
+Currently, there are no general benefits applicable by law to all employees, but there are some that apply only in specific cases, such as employees working under a mobility clause.

-In Romania, occupational pensions are not expressly regulated, and private pensions are not typically provided in practice as an employment benefit, but the employer has the opportunity to grant to its employees contributions to a voluntary pension fund which is non-taxable within the limit of EUR400/employee/year.
-By law, all employees are insured under the state statutory pension system, and social security (pension) contributions are currently made by employees, provided they work in normal conditions.
+Private pensions are not typically provided in practice as an employment benefit, but the employer has the opportunity to grant to its employees contributions to a voluntary pension fund which is non-taxable within the limit of EUR400/employee/year.
+By law, all employees are insured under the state statutory pension system and social security (ie, pension) contributions are currently made by employees provided they work in normal conditions.
 For employees who work in particular or special conditions, there is an additional contribution to the pension fund, paid by the employer.

 Currently, there are no benefits required other than those covered under social insurance contributions.

 Pension is only payable for Saudi and GCC nationals.
-Pension is paid to the General Organisation of Social Insurance (GOSI).
-The total cost of GOSI insurance for Saudi nationals is 22%, of which 10% is paid by the employee and the remaining 12% is borne by the employer.
-All employees also receive an end of service gratuity on termination.
-However, where a GCC nationals is working in KSA, the applicable contribution is the rate which would have been imposed by the GCC State where the individual holds nationality.
+Pension is paid to the General Organisation for Social Insurance (GOSI).
+The total cost of GOSI insurance for Saudi nationals is 22 percent, of which 10 percent is paid by the employee and the remaining 12 percent is borne by the employer.
+All employees additionally receive an EOSG on termination.
+However, where a GCC nationals is working in the KSA, the applicable contribution is the rate which would have been imposed by the GCC State where the individual holds nationality.

-For employees who are Singapore citizens or permanent residents, the employer is required to make mandatory contributions to the CPF.
+For employees who are Singapore citizens or permanent residents, the employer is required to make mandatory employer contributions to the CPF.
 Employees are also required to make mandatory employee contributions to the CPF.
 Contributions are based on the prevailing rates under the relevant legislation.

-Benefits offered to an employee will usually depend upon his or her level of seniority within the organization.
+Benefits offered to an employee will usually depend upon their level of seniority within the organization.
 EA Employees are entitled to minimum standards of benefits under the applicable part of the EA.
 Those at the managerial and/or executive level are likely to be offered additional benefits, which are usually contractually provided for.
-Many organizations provide for leave pay, occupational sick pay and notice requirements in excess of statutory entitlement to a wide range of employees.
+Many organizations provide for leave pay, sick leave pay and notice requirements in excess of statutory entitlement to a wide range of employees.

 No benefits required above those covered by way of social insurance contributions.
 There is a state pension system provided by the government.

-The contract of employment will determine whether the employee is entitled to any further benefits, including subsistence, travel and pension allowances, bonuses or acting-up allowances.
+The contract of employment determines whether the employee is entitled to any further benefits, including subsistence, travel and pension allowances, bonuses or acting allowances.